 According to the National Association of Realtors, real estate assistants can perform duties such as:

 - Go over legal documents with buyers and sellers

-Unlicensed real estate agents are generally limited to clerical duties, although the duties for unlicensed assistants vary by state.
+Unlicensed real estate assistants are generally limited to clerical duties, although the duties for them may also vary by state.
 In 2015, the National Association of Realtors reported that 54 percent of personal assistants in the United States were unlicensed and 46 percent were licensed.

 Salary Information for Real Estate Assistants

 Earnings for real estate assistants vary depending on the size of agency and compensation structure, the types of tasks being performed, and whether they are employed full-time or part-time.
 According to the National Association of Realtors, in 2015 about 53 percent of personal assistants were employed full-time and 47% were employed part-time.
 Licensed real estate assistants may be compensated on commission, which allows them to share in the profits of a successful real estate company.

 According to the U.S. Bureau of Labor Statistics, administrative assistants who work in the real estate agent and brokers industry had a mean annual wage of $31,580 in 2015.
 Administrative services managers, who may oversee an office staff at larger real estate firms, had a mean annual wage of $88,180.

 Dedicated real estate assistant programs may last a couple days and cover basics such as real estate listings, contracts and legal forms, and showing properties.
 These short programs can lead to a certificate, but generally aren't sufficient for licensure.

 Licensed real estate assistants must meet the same requirements as real estate agents, including passing a state examination.
 Many also complete a real estate degree program to learn the fundamentals of finance, law, business administration, marketing and property management, among other topics.